Marimo balls: care, and the truth about them

 Keeping it round and green

 Two simple habits keep a marimo looking right.
 Roll it gently in your hand now and again, or rely on a little water movement to turn it, so every side gets light and it stays spherical rather than flattening where it rests.
 And keep it out of strong light and warmth, which bleach it pale or let it brown and fur with other algae.
-If a ball goes patchy, a rinse, a gentle squeeze and a spell somewhere cool and dim usually brings it back; a badly misshapen one can be rolled back into form by hand.
+If a ball goes patchy, a rinse, a gentle squeeze and a spell somewhere cool and dim usually brings it back; a badly misshapen one can be rolled back into form by hand, or pulled apart and re-rolled from the healthy green filaments if the centre has gone.

 In the tank, and with shrimp